 Artificial tears are available over-the-counter or at our office.
 They help alleviate the symptoms of dry eyes by lubricating them.
 If you’ve found artificial tears aren’t enough to soothe your dry eyes, medicated eye drops are another treatment option.
-Medicated eye drops, like Restasis, mimic your natural tears and stimulate tear production.
+Medicated eye drops, like Restasis or Xiidra, mimic your natural tears and stimulate tear production.
 Often times, medicated eye drops provide more relief than over-the-counter options.

 Book an appointment with our optometrists to discuss medicated eye drops, as they are only available with a prescription.